 Woodwork: A most remarkable facet of the building is the mahogany woodwork in the Great Hall, all of it taken from two trees felled in a Honduran jungle in 1982, about two years before construction commenced.
 The trees, eight feet in diameter and more than 40 feet tall, were taken out of the jungle by native lumberjacks who pulled them to a river on which they floated to port.
 The trees were cut into veneer slices 1/40th of an inch thick.
 The slices were numbered as they fell away from the saw.
 Months later, they were assembled in the same consecutive order as they were put up at the institute.
 Woodworkers call this process book-matching.

 Marble and Stonework: A combination of three Italian marbles were selected from quarries outside of Verona, Italy, for the floors of the Great Hall.
 Around the exterior, a major element is Keystone, which comes from a long-dead underwater reef in the Florida Keys.
 Many of the Keystone blocks near the courtyard reveal fascinating fossils of sea creatures.

 The Reflecting Pool: A gathering spot for both class time and conversation is a shallow pool on the east side of the building.
-A vine-covered trellis shades it.

 About the architecture:

 The Boston-based firm, Jung/Brannen, was selected in 1984 by then-Poynter President Bob Haiman.

 Haiman said he liked Robert Bradden’s notions about architecture: “that a building had to be more than steel and concrete.
 That there were ways to combine richness with modern technology.
 That it was time to return to the use of wood and other natural materials and that in seeking humanistic design and detail, it was once again acceptable to use decoration in the classic tradition.”

 Before the building was designed, Haiman wrote in a memorandum to Jung/Brannen: